vinodkd/guts/src/book/01_size.md

 		}
 		// SLOC: 6, Size = Size(Program 2)?

-This Program splits the final function call itself into two while still achieving the same end result.
-Clearly a statement can not only be broken into smaller bits, but what it *does* can also be broken into smaller bits.
+This program splits the final function call itself into two while still achieving the same end result.
+Clearly an operation can not only be broken into smaller bits, but what it *does* can also be broken into smaller bits.
 This hints at a couple of things:

 * That a given problem can be solved by multiple programs.
 It seems intuitive that there's at least one program that solves it with the least size and that there are potentially more than one programs that solves it with more.
 * What a program IS (structure and its size) does not predict what the program DOES (its meaning).
 We will have to look elsewhere for meaning - either downwards to the platform that it is based on or upwards to the human (or proxy human ie, code generator) that creates it.

-Onto Questions #2.

 ### Question 2: Is calling a library function an Operation?